ues-io/uesio/README.md

 ## Build a dedicated app (with watcher and source map)

 On the frontend, the `source map` is enabled in webpack in `dev` mode.
-While developping you might want to rebuild on saving with the source map in the browser :
+While developing you might want to rebuild on saving with the source map in the browser :

 ```
 cd ./libs/apps/uesio/core && clio pack --develop